Castle of Ocre: History

-In 1283 the castle was assigned to Giovanni di Bissone and in 1293 suffered another plunder by troops from L'Aquila.
+In 1283, the castle was assigned to Giovanni di Bissone and in 1293 it suffered another plunder by troops from L'Aquila.
 The most destructive attack, however, was launched in 1423 by the condottiero Braccio da Montone.
-Lost the role of defending the city of L'Aquila, the castle will start a gradual decline: at the beginning of the 16th century Ocre is no longer mentioned as "castrum" but as a "villa", with the population gradually abandoning the fortified village.
+Losing the role of defending the city of L'Aquila, the castle started a gradual decline: at the beginning of the 16th century Ocre is no longer mentioned as "castrum" but as a "villa", with the population gradually abandoning the fortified village.

 Architecture

 The castle is actually more properly classified as "fortified village".
 The walls, in fact, include old houses, a tower houses and streets.

 The plan is an isosceles triangle, with a perimeter of 470 m, the base (which is also the shortest side) to the northwest and the apex of the triangle to the southeast.
 The walls includes seven towers.

 The only entrance to the castle is located at the corner tower on the west side and consists of an arched door dated back to the 13th century and protected by a defense system.

 In the southern part of the village there is a church, dedicated to the Holy Saviour "inter castrum Ocre".
 Built on a nave and two aisles with an apse at the end and known since 1581, it is completely ruined now.
 From this church come the remains of a fresco of the mid 12th Century, depicting the Madonna and Child, today at the National Museum of Abruzzo.